 Empowering Community Voices...Finding Community Solutions

-The Voicing & Action Project is an oral and video life narrative research and community bridge-building initiative developed by the Case Western Reserve University Social Justice Institute.
-Debuting in the neighboring municipality of East Cleveland, the Institute's collaborative, community-based project gathers and documents residents' personal testimonies as the foundation for empowering residents' voices and contributing to ongoing and future organizing, visioning, education and revitalization efforts in East Cleveland.
-East Cleveland residents and stakeholders, as Community Researchers, are gathering the stories of residents, past and present.
-Our community researchers have been certified through the CWRU Continuing Research Education Credit program (CREC) and trained in oral narrative methodology and advanced audio-visual technologies.
+The Voicing & Action Project was an oral and video life narrative research and community bridge-building initiative developed by the Case Western Reserve University Social Justice Institute.
+Debuting in the neighboring municipality of East Cleveland, the Institute's collaborative, community-based project gathered and documented residents' personal testimonies as the foundation for empowering residents' voices and contributing to ongoing and future organizing, visioning, education and revitalization efforts in East Cleveland.
+East Cleveland residents and stakeholders, as Community Researchers, gathered stories of residents, past and present.
+Community researchers were certified through the CWRU Continuing Research Education Credit program (CREC) and trained in oral narrative methodology and advanced audio-visual technologies.

 The Voicing & Action Project: Continuing Conversations